SL8Entropy/the-constant/README.md

-# Game Project- THE CONSTANT - README
+# Game Project - README

 ## Overview
 This is a 2D game developed using Unity, featuring a player character with movement, combat abilities, and interactions with various enemy types.
-The game includes mechanics such as dashing, bashing, shooting projectiles, and enemy AI behavior.
+The game includes mechanics such as dashing, bashing, shooting projectiles, enemy AI behavior, and a timer system.

 ## Features
 - *Player Movement:* Walking, jumping, dashing, and bashing mechanics.